We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

-If you are newly pregnant or well into your third trimester this winter pregnancy survival guide is written for you!
+If you are newly pregnant, well into your third trimester, or somewhere in between this winter pregnancy survival guide is written for you!

 A winter pregnancy can feel magical!
 You can enjoy Festive holidays, delicious foods, and fun times with family and friends.